 GoPros sink.
 And fast.
 So if you’re heading into the water and want to avoid donating your HERO8 Black to the bottom of the ocean, it’ll need some help to stay afloat.

-There are a number of different ways to keep your GoPro afloat.
+There are a number of different ways to make a GoPro float.
 There are floating grips, handles, and triggers.
 There are floating wrist straps.
 And another option is to use something that encases the camera.
 That’s the approach the Floaty takes.

 It’s a semi-rigid foam casing that goes around much of the camera.
 The foam provides buoyancy, with large cutouts on the front and back.